 - INSPECT TOWERS MONTHLY.
 Examine surfaces for sediment, scale, and biofilm – commonly known as slime.
 Overall system cleanliness minimizes the buildup that provides food and shelter for LDB – the slime and scale where they thrive and multiply.

 - IMPLEMENT A WATER TREATMENT PROGRAM.
 Work with a qualified water treatment contractor to develop a custom water treatment program for your cooling towers.
-This will include the use of a variety of treatments, including biocides, that will help manage Legionella outbreaks.
-Water treatment is an important part of managing cooling tower health, however, it cannot keep cooling towers clean and clear of biological and scale buildup alone.
+This will include using a variety of treatments, including biocides, that will help manage Legionella outbreaks.
+Water treatment is an important part of managing cooling tower health; however, it cannot keep cooling towers clean and clear of biological and scale buildup alone.

 - MAINTAIN SUMP WATER AT LOW TEMPERATURES.
 OSHA recommends water temperatures be kept at or below 20°C (68°F) to minimize LDB colonization.

-- SIDE-ARM AND DEAD-LEG PIPING provide a safe haven for bacteria colonization.
-Eliminate stagnant water areas in your system, or be sure to frequently clean them.
+- SIDE-ARM AND DEAD-LEG PIPING provide a haven for bacteria colonization.
+Eliminate stagnant water areas in your system, or be sure to clean them frequently.

 - USE PERSONAL PROTECTIVE EQUIPMENT WHEN CLEANING to avoid breathing in contaminated droplets.

 - LOWER THE TOWER DRIFT RATE – use high-efficiency mist eliminators to keep contaminated water droplets from leaving the tower.

 - KEEP GOOD RECORDS.
 Logbooks should record inspections and cleanings, water quality test results, and